dotnet/docs-maui/docs/user-interface/pages/contentpage.md

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ContentPage> displays a single view, which is often a layout such as as <xref:Microsoft.Maui.Controls.Grid> or <xref:Microsoft.Maui.Controls.StackLayout>, and is the most common page type.

-<xref:Microsoft.Maui.Controls.ContentPage> defines the following properties:

 ::: moniker range="=net-maui-7.0"

-- `Content` property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the page's content.
+<xref:Microsoft.Maui.Controls.ContentPage> defines the `Content` property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the page's content.
 This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 ::: moniker-end

 ::: moniker range=">=net-maui-8.0"

+<xref:Microsoft.Maui.Controls.ContentPage> defines the following properties:

 - `Content` property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the page's content.
 - `HideSoftInputOnTapped`, of type `bool`, which indicates whether tapping anywhere on the page will cause the soft input keyboard to hide if it's visible.